Pawventures

 Mountain lions: Keep your dog close.
 Mountain lions can see dogs as prey.
 Leash your dog, especially at dawn and dusk.

 Rattlesnakes: Common in desert and lower-elevation areas.
 Keep your dog on trail and on leash.
 Rattlesnake aversion training is highly recommended for dogs who will spend time in snake country.
 If bitten, carry your dog to the vehicle and drive to the nearest emergency vet immediately.
 Do not attempt to suck out venom, apply a tourniquet, or ice the wound.
+Keep the bite site below heart level.
+For complete snakebite first response protocol and a full overlanding first aid kit list, see our pet first aid kit travel guide.

 Porcupines: Dogs are magnetically attracted to porcupines and will get quilled.
 Removing quills requires pliers and is extremely painful for the dog.
 Prevention (keeping dog leashed and under control) is the only solution.